1932 Irish general election

 The 1932 Irish general election to the 7th Dáil was held on Tuesday, 16 February, following the dissolution of the 6th Dáil on 29 January by Governor-General James McNeill on the advice of President of the Executive Council W. T. Cosgrave.
 The general election took place in 30 parliamentary constituencies throughout the Irish Free State for 153 seats in Dáil Éireann.
 It was the first election held in the Irish Free State since the Statute of Westminster 1931 removed almost all of the authority of the Parliament of the United Kingdom to legislate for the Dominions, including the Irish Free State—effectively granting the Free State internationally recognised independence.

 The 7th Dáil met at Leinster House on 9 March to nominate the President and Executive Council of the Irish Free State for appointment by the Governor-General.
 This resulted in the first change of government in the Irish Free State.
 Cumann na nGaedheal, which had been the governing party since 1922, was succeeded by Fianna Fáil, which became the largest party in the chamber and formed a government led by Éamon de Valera, with the support of the Labour Party.
 Fianna Fáil would be the largest party in Dáil Éireann at every general election thereafter until 2011.

 Campaign

 The election campaign between the two ideologically opposed parties was reasonably peaceful.
-However, during the campaign the government prosecuted de Valera's newly established newspaper, The Irish Press.
+However, during the campaign, the government prosecuted de Valera's newly established newspaper, The Irish Press.
 The editor was also brought before a military tribunal.
-This was seen by many as a major blunder and a serious infringement on the belief of freedom of speech.
+This was seen by many as a major blunder and a serious infringement on freedom of speech.
 The "red scare" tactics also seemed to backfire on the government.

 Two days before the election, Patrick Reynolds, a Cumann na nGaedheal TD was assassinated in Ballinamore.
 A garda detective was murdered in the same incident.
 The poll in Leitrim–Sligo was postponed and Reynolds' widow Mary was elected.